Skip to Content

 Interdisciplinary Graduate Program in Translational Biomedicine

-Missing the target: characterization of BP180 ELISA-negative bullous pemphigoid patients.
+Missing the target: characterization of bullous pemphigoid patients who are negative using the BP180 enzyme-linked immunosorbant assay.

 Jour Am Acad Derm.